Gokul595/api_guard/README.md

 ```

 This will generate default routes such as sign up, sign in, sign out, token refresh, password change for User.

+> If you already using Devise authentication in your app refer [this Wiki](https://github.com/Gokul595/api_guard/wiki/Using-API-Guard-with-Devise#routes) for configuring API Guard routes to work with Devise.

 ### Registration